The Clear Edge

 • Annual cost if missed: $30K–$50K

-I’ve tracked this across 89 operators who implemented monthly revenue reviews vs. 47 who skipped them.
+I’ve tracked this across 89 operators with monthly revenue reviews vs. 47 who skipped them.

 Operators with monthly reviews: